rlongland/RatesMC/README.md

   Porter-Thomas samples.
 Use for diagnostics only

 # New features
+* **Interfering Resonances**
+  Interferences now work like in the old version of RatesMC.
+Be warned that this feature is still under testing and there is not a lot of error checking at present.
 * **Correlations**
   Turning correlations between resonances was a bit of a hidden feature before, and was a little finicky with little 'c's to flag